LarsChrWiik/Basic-HTML-and-CSS/JavaScript & Node/README.md

 # JavaScript Basic Syntax and Info
-* JavaScript is a highlevel interpreted dynamically typed programming language to make web pages interactive.
+* JavaScript is a programming language to make web pages interactive.
+* JavaScript is highlevel, interpreted, and dynamically typed:
     * Highlevel = a lot of abstraction.
     * Interpreted = it can be run without a compiler.
     * Dynamically typed = does type checking at run-time as opposed to compile-time (statically typed).